This Is the Difference Between Dementia and Alzheimer’s

 Monkey Business Images/Shutterstock

 Forgetting how to work the thermostat in your home, being afraid to leave your neighborhood out of fear you might not get home, or misplacing your belongings so often that it hurts your ability to get out the door can all be particularly worrisome—especially if a loved one expresses their concern.
 If you’re concerned, see your doctor, says Dr. Issacson.
 “Get educated, get informed, get evaluated,” he says, adding “the earlier the diagnosis, the earlier you can be treated.
 And the earlier you’re treated, the better you’ll do.”
-Next, find out the 9 things you can do to cut your dementia risk.
+One way to catch the disease early?
+Avoid these sleep habits that can raise your risk of Alzheimer’s.